A First in Philadelphia

 Blanchard had also carried the first air mail delivered anywhere when, in 1784, with an American passenger named John Jeffries, he crossed the Channel from England to France.

 2. Blanchard does not reveal what he thought of these experiments.
-He already had made 44 flights in Europe, apparently without questions about the ethereal heights, probably because Europeans in the Alps lived at those heights.
+He already had made 44 flights in Europe, apparently without questions about the ethereal heights, probably because Europeans in the Alps lived out their lives at those elevations.
 Perhaps it was thought that separation from the earth was significantly different from being on earth at great elevation, or perhaps it was a touch of provincialism in the American scientists.
 In the latter case, it was reciprocal: earlier in the history of exploration, there had been doubts in Europe about the New World's climate and soil being suitable for human life.

 3. Quotations are from J. P. Blanchard's Journal of my Forty-fifth Ascension, Being the First Performed in America, on the Ninth of January, 1793.
 Reprinted in The First Air Voyage in America, by Carroll Frey (Philadelphia: Penn Mutual Life Insurance Co., 1943).